AngelaSheahan/rock-spock/README.md

 |Game Ended Modal|Game Ended Modal to appear when game counter reaches 10|Player take 10 goes (rounds) in the game by clicking on the game btns|The Game Ended Modal appears on the screen.|
 |The New Game Btn on the Game Ended Modal|The Game screen to appear.<br/> New Game [player name] msg to appear on the game screen.<br/>The score counter for player and computer to be initialised.<br/>The round counter to be initialised.|Player clicks on the New Game btn.|All results were as expected|
 |The Exit Game Btn on the Game Ended Modal|The Homepage screen to appear.<br/>The name field will be empty.|Player clicks on the Exit Game btn.|All results were as expected.|

+### Testing User Stories
+<u>Expectation:</u>
+ As a player, I want to be provided with clear, concise instructions on how to play the game.<br/>

+ <u>Result:</u>
+ As a player, I understand how to play this game as this information is displayed clearly int the 'How to play' section and the 'Rules to determines round winner' table on the homepage of the game.<br/>

+ <u>Expectation:</u>
+ As a player, I want the homepage of the game to be easy to navigate and eye catching so as to peek my interest to make me actually want to play the game.<br/>

+<u>Result:</u>
+ As a player, I can easily navigate the homepage; the content is clear and concise, the page is not overloaded with information and the embedded youtube video is very funny and demonstrate to me how the game is played.<br/>

+  <u>Expectation:</u>
+ As a player, I want to be able to login into the game without difficulty.<br/>

+ <u>Result:</u>
+ As a player, I can login without difficulty by entering me name and then clicking on the PLAY button.
+If I do not enter my name and click on the PLAY button, a modal with pop-up to remind me to enter my name before I can proceed with the game.